aperullo/grayskull/examples/k8s/platform-usage/readme.md

 ...
 ```

-Then to run the application, run
+Then to run the application on the Grayskull platform, run
 ```shell
 > kubectl -n grayskull-logs apply -f sample.yml configmap/spring-config created